SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_dac/readme.md

       ![Figure: Introduction](resources/uc_screen/sl_dac_uc_screen.png)

-- After running the application see the output on logic analyzer in GPIO_30[P35].
+- After running the application, see the output on logic analyzer in GPIO_30[P35].
-- Apply the different voltages(1.8V to 3.6v) as reference voltage and input samples, based on this observe output in analyzer .
+- Apply the different voltages (1.8V to 3.6v) as reference voltage and input samples, based on this observe output in analyzer.
 - The output data should match the input sample that was supplied.
-Due to DAC electrical specifications the highest output voltage tolerance is 0.85v and lowest output voltage tolerance is 0.15v.
+Due to DAC electrical specifications, the highest output voltage tolerance is 0.85v and lowest output voltage tolerance is 0.15v.

 ### Pin Configuration

-- Here mentioned pin numbers for BRD4338a (B0 2.0v boards), if user want to use different radio board, refer to board specific user guide.
+- The following table lists the mentioned pin numbers for BRD4338a.
+If you want to use a different radio board, see the board-specific user guide.

   | DAC | GPIO's |
   | --- | --- |